fatemehoushmand/pylearn/homework_3/README.md

   Calculate the least common multiple.

-  Please open this file: kmm
+  Please open this file: kmm.py

 ---
 ## .
 Question2.6: bmm

   Calculate the greatest common divisor.

-  Please open this file: bmm
+  Please open this file: bmm.py

 ---
 ## .
 Question2.7: word_count

   A sentence is received from the user and the number of words is counted.

-  Please open this file: word_count
+  Please open this file: word_count.py

 ---
 ## Level of learning: